ivanvoyager/PhotinoX.Native/README.md

 - [**PhotinoX.Server**](https://github.com/ivanvoyager/PhotinoX.Server) - optional local static-file server for SPA/static assets.
 - [**PhotinoX.Samples**](https://github.com/ivanvoyager/PhotinoX.Samples) - sample projects showcasing common scenarios.

-This package is intended for developers building modern desktop apps with web‑based UI frameworks (Blazor, React, Vue, Angular, etc.) on top of native OS windows with minimal dependencies.
+This package is intended for developers building desktop applications with web-based UI frameworks such as Blazor, React, Vue, or Angular, while keeping the native host lightweight and dependency-minimal.

 > If you are looking for the main project, see:
 > https://github.com/ivanvoyager/PhotinoX